How to use numpy mgrid

 The first array x contains the x-coordinates of each point in the grid, and the second array y contains the y-coordinates.
 Notice that the shape of the arrays is (5, 3), which corresponds to the number of points along each dimension.
 The syntax of numpy mgrid is similar to slicing, where we specify the start, stop and optional step size for each dimension.
 By default, the step size is 1, but we can change it to create grids with different spacing.

-See also How to create histogram in Matplotlib and Numpy the easiest way?
+See also How to permute along axis in Numpy

 How to create a grid with x-coordinates